Madhu-mitha-13/register-login-dashboard-thymeleaf-postgresql/README.md

 3) Database credentials and URL must be set properly in application.properties or application.yml.
 4) Thymeleaf templates are used for rendering the frontend views.
 5) Session invalidation occurs on email or password change for security.
+6) Dockerfile and Docker Compose files are provided for containerized builds and deployments.
+7) GitHub Actions workflow is configured to build and deploy using Docker Compose.

 ## Contributions